 - Standardization principle: The standardization principle encourages the standardization of tools and techniques.

 - Simplification principle: The simplification principle is concerned with making the process of material handling as simple as possible.

 - Space utilization principle: The space utilization principle encourages the optimized use of available space.

-- System flow principle: The system flow principle is concerned with the integration of physical material flow with data flow.
+- System flow principle: The system flow principle is concerned with the integration of physical material flow with the data flow.

 Moreover, the material is needed to move to several places before it is converted into final goods.
-Therefore, the lack of appropriate material handling can result in the damage of products before they can be converted into final products.
+Therefore, the lack of appropriate handling can result in the damage of products before they can be converted into final products.
 The cost of damaged goods also adds to the manufacturing costs, and as a result, the overall profit of the organization reduces.

 The types of material handling have changed because of the enhancement of technology.
 In this section, I will discuss all kinds of material handling that are used in the companies to receive, store, and move material in the organization.

 Let us learn about different types of material handling in the chronological order of their introduction in industries.